Stochastic Particle Flow for Nonlinear High-Dimensional Filtering Problems: Stochastic Particle Flow

+for any $\lambda>T$, under a desired precision $\varepsilon$.
+The implication is that stochastic particle flow implements the filtering mapping (\ref{eq:mapping}) with increasing accuracy as $\lambda$ progresses.

-The stochastic particle flow can be interpreted as a continuous-time filtering method in the classical sense.
-Under the abstraction of a continuously interpolated observation process, the method has a direct correspondence to the Kallianpur-Striebel formula and satisfies the Zakai equation as we demonstrate by the\emph{ Theorem~\ref{thm:T8}} and \emph{Corollary~\ref{cor:C10}} in the Appendix~\ref{sec:Proofs}.
+Stochastic particle flow can be interpreted as a continuous-time filtering method in the classical sense.
+Under the abstraction of a continuously interpolated observation process, the method has a direct correspondence to the Kallianpur-Striebel formula and satisfies the Zakai equation as we demonstrate by the \emph{Theorem~\ref{thm:T11}} and \emph{Corollary~\ref{cor:C13}} in the Appendix~\ref{subsec:Proofs-2}.
+Practically speaking, the major difference between stochastic particle flow and other Langevin-based algorithms is the way that the target density is sequentially approximated via local representations that compose a mixture.
+This will be discussed later in Section \ref{sec:SPF-GS}.

-\subsection{The diffusion matrix}
+\subsection{The Diffusion Matrix}

-As exposed by Girolami \& Calderhead \citep{Girolami2011}, the space of parameterised probability density functions is endowed with a natural Riemann geometry, where the diffusion matrix arises as the inverse of a position-specific metric tensor, $G\left(\mathrm{x}\left(\lambda\right)\right)$.
-This metric tensor maps the distances inscribed in a Riemann manifold to distances in the Euclidean space and, therefore, constitutes a mean to constrain the dynamics of any stochastic process to the geometric structure of the parametric probability space.
+As explained by Girolami \& Calderhead \citep{Girolami2011}, the space of parameterized probability density functions is endowed with a natural Riemann geometry, where the diffusion matrix arises as the inverse of a position-specific metric tensor, $G\left(\mathrm{x}\left(\lambda\right)\right)$.
+This metric tensor maps the distances inscribed in a Riemann manifold to distances in the Euclidean space and, therefore, constitutes a means to constrain the dynamics of any stochastic process to the geometric structure of the parametric probability space.
 Rao \citep{Rao1945} showed the tensor $G\left(\mathrm{x}\left(\lambda\right)\right)$ to be the expected Fisher information matrix

 where $\mathcal{H}_{\mathrm{x}}\left[.\right]$ is the Hessian matrix with respect to $\mathrm{x}$.
 In a Bayesian context, Girolami \& Calderhead \citep{Girolami2011} suggested a metric tensor that includes the prior information as